sujalrajpoot/CerebrasAI/ReadMe.md

-# CerebrasAI
+# Cerebras Unofficial API

 This repository provides an interface for interacting with the CerebrasAI API.
-It includes functionality for initializing the Cerebras environment, copying Chrome user data, refreshing API keys, and generating AI responses using the Cerebras model.
+It includes functionality for initializing the Cerebras environment, refreshing API keys, and generating AI responses using the Cerebras model.

 # Table of Contents